SpiraInc/ouroboros/README.md

 ﻿[![N|Solid](https://www.livespira.com/wp-content/uploads/2017/02/spira_logotype_Spira-Green_rgb-1.png)](https://www.livespira.com/)
 # Overview
-This guide documents the steps required to ingest time series sensor data from Particle Photon chips and post this data to the AWS database and Adafruit.io.
+This guide documents the steps required to ingest time series sensor data from Particle Photon chips, post this data to the AWS database and Adafruit.io, and create D3 visualizations of data on an S3 website.

 The chip is being programmed in C++ using the Particle Build interface.
 It is currently logging temperature and pH data, and we aim to expand to more outputs.
 The current goal is to create Particle webhooks that listen to the chip's published data, then POST the data to a AWS API Gateway Endpoint where an AWS Lambda function will ingest the data and post to AWS DynamoDB.
-There will be another set of Particle webhooks that will POST the data to Adafruit.io to create pretty graphs.
+An AWS S3 website will query DynamoDB and create graphs using the D3.js library.
+There will also be Particle code that will POST the data to Adafruit.io to create pretty graphs.

-# Obtaining Sensor Data from Particle Build
+### Obtaining sensor data from Particle Build

 The main code for this chip is the app [`particle_master`](https://github.com/SpiraInc/ouroboros/blob/master/particle_master) on Particle Build.
 When this code is run, the temperature and pH sensors are read every minute or so, and this data is published (made available to the Webhooks) using the following commands: